abhishek15872/datasciencecoursera/README.md

 # datasciencecoursera
-This is a public repository for coursers project.
+This is a public repository for coursera project.